"Santo Antão was truly an enriching experience. It felt so good to know these places still exist"

 Sometimes getting your travel research on point can be a bit of a challenge.
 Although not everything needs to be planned out, having the right information can be pretty important when facing certain decisions.

 To help with your travel planning we've lined out 4 of our best tips on hiking and trekking.

 Pack light, but pack right

 Going hiking or trekking on the island of Santo Antão you probably won't need a lot of stuff.
 It will actually make things difficult when trying to move around.
 Depending on what type of trip you decide to take, you might end up hiking entire days with a full backpack around your shoulders.
 Think of this when you start packing your bags.
 We recommend bringing the following:

 A nice thermos can to keep your water cool

 The northern part of the island is by far the part that receives the most visitors, but the southern part of the island also has amazing places to discover.
-On this part of Santo Antão, the two villages of Monte Trigo and Tarrafal de Monte Trigo are only connected by a hiking trail and a ferry.
+On this part of Santo Antão, the two villages of Monte Trigo and Tarrafal de Monte Trigo are only connected by a hiking trail and a boat.

 Take your time

 Santo Antão is Cape Verde's second biggest island.
 It is a spectacular place where there is so much to see.
 It is impossible to travel to the island for a few quick highlights.
 The island is one of those places where life is authentic as can be.
 This means it needs to be experienced, and not just seen.